Information for approved training providers

 RTOs are required to pay $70 for each student who completes an RSA course and $30 for an RCG course.
 This ensures the cost for students undertaking both courses is limited to $100.

-Note: Students undertaking both RSA and RCG courses should be advised to wait until they have completed both courses before applying to Australia Post for their card, which will then include both competencies.
+Note: Students undertaking both RSA and RCG courses should be advised to wait until they have completed both courses before applying to Service NSW for their card, which will then include both competencies.

-Are RTOs requried to print the ID cards?
+Are RTOs required to print the ID cards?

 No, the cards are created and issued by a third party.
 The RTO is simply required to print an interim certificate onto blank paper.
 The certificate is generated by the portal system once the course has been completed and payment has been made.

-Course graduates need to show their certificates at Australia Post in order to apply for the photo competency card.
+Course graduates need to show their certificates at Service NSW in order to apply for the photo competency card.

 Is there a separate photo competency card for RSA and RCG?